 - Whether there is any additional information and/or documentation that you would like to provide Tarion;

 - Whether you believe something was overlooked or not considered in Tarion’s assessment; and,

 - Whether there is any information you have which will help Tarion understand the resolution you are seeking.

 What happens at the mediation?

-The mediation will be scheduled for a half day or full day, depending on the number and complexity of the issues involved.
-If an in-person mediation is not possible for any reason, it will be conducted by teleconference or videoconference.
+In consultation with the homeowner, the mediation will be scheduled for a half day or full day, depending on the number and complexity of the issues involved.
+A mediation may be held in-person, or by teleconference, videoconference, email or other electronic means.

 What if mediation with Tarion doesn't resolve my issue(s)?

 If mediation is unsuccessful and no agreement is reached, you still have the right to resume your claim with Tarion, including requesting a decision letter with the right to appeal to the Licence Appeal Tribunal or court.

 Is my mediation charged back to my builder?

 Independent mediation with Tarion is generally conducted without builders present and the cost of the mediation (namely, the fees and expenses of the mediator and the cost of facilities to host the mediation, if there is any) will not be charged back to the builder.
 If the homeowner and Tarion agree, a builder may be invited to attend the mediation.
 However, the builder is not required to attend.